Magens Bay Arboretum

 The Magens Bay Arboretum is a five-acre arboretum located just inland of Magens Bay, Saint Thomas, U.S. Virgin Islands.
-It is operated by the Magens Bay Authority and open to the public.
+The arboretum is operated by the Magens Bay Authority and open to the public.

 History

 The arboretum was planted in the 1920s under the direction of Arthur Fairchild who in 1947 deeded Magens Bay to the people of the Virgin Islands.
 Established as a private arboretum on his estate, it was said to contain 200 species representing 71 plant families, including 20 species local to the Virgin Islands and Puerto Rico.
 The arboretum was neglected after his death, but in 1974 the University of the Virgin Islands began to provide technical assistance, starting with the labeling of rare trees.
 The Charlotte Amalie Rotary Club aided in its restoration.

 The arboretum reopened in 1995 only to be destroyed by Hurricane Marilyn three months later.

-The arboretum is closed for repair following destruction by Hurricane Irma and Hurricane Maria in 2017.
+The arboretum closed again for repairs following destruction by Hurricane Irma and Hurricane Maria in 2017 and has since reopened.